okanem/okanem/README.md

 ## About Me 🎓

--- please update this part with your pitch --
 I am a keen learner who asks a lot of questions.
 My inquisitive nature led me into project management.
 After delving into Computer science in college, working in sales, I studied Business management and leadership at Coventry University.
-I achieved a HND(distinction) in 2018, Having studied modules in Project management, I was fascinated by the diverse projects a PM leads.
+I achieved a BA (2:1) in 2020, Having studied modules in Project management, I was fascinated by the diverse projects a PM leads.
 From that point I knew that was a perfect career path for me.
 I have therefore for over 5 years worked in a PMO setting.
 📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
 🌐 Curious about Software development, web scraping, and API integration.